JoergBitzer/AudioDevOrga/HowToAddConsoleTester.md

         |-mySecondTest

 Lets start with a simple Example.
 We want to test the JUCE AudioBuffer Class in a simple Gain function (I know that AudioBuffer have this functionalty, its just for the demonstration).
 Our main.cpp would look like this without the JUCE specifics

+Add a subfolder in tester with the name gaintester.

+Create an empty main.cpp file

 ```cpp
 #include <iostream>